Multi-Server Weakly-Private Information Retrieval: Preliminaries

 \subsection{System Model}

-We consider a DSS with $n$ noncolluding replicated servers, each storing $\const{M}$ independent files $\vect{X}^{(1)},\ldots,\vect{X}^{(\const{M})}$, where each file $\vect{X}^{(m)}=\trans{\bigl(X_1^{(m)},\ldots,X_\beta^{(m)}\bigr)}$, {\r $m\in [\const{M}]$, has length $\beta$, and} can be seen as a $\beta\times 1$ vector over an alphabet $\set{X}$.
+We consider a DSS with $n$ noncolluding replicated servers, each storing $\const{M}$ independent files $\vect{X}^{(1)},\ldots,\vect{X}^{(\const{M})}$, where each file $\vect{X}^{(m)}=\trans{\bigl(X_1^{(m)},\ldots,X_\beta^{(m)}\bigr)}$, $m\in [\const{M}]$, has length $\beta$, and can be seen as a $\beta\times 1$ vector over an alphabet $\set{X}$.
 Assume that each element of $\vect{X}^{(m)}$ is chosen independently and uniformly at random from $\set{X}$.
 Thus, we have $\bigHP{\vect{X}^{(m)}}=\beta\log_2{\card{\set{X}}}$, $\forall\,m\in [\const{M}]$.

 In information retrieval (IR), a user wishes to efficiently retrieve one of the $\const{M}$ files stored in the replicated DSS.
-Similar to the detailed mathematical description in \cite{TianSunChen19_1}, we assume that the requested file index $M$ is a RV and $M\sim\Uniform{[\const{M}]}$.\footnote{\r Here, the distribution of the requested file index $M$ can be arbitrary.
-This is referred to as semantic PIR in the literature \cite{VithanaBanawanUlukus20_1}.} We give the following definition of an IR scheme. \begin{definition} An $(\const{M},n)$ IR scheme $\collect{C}$ for a DSS with $n$ servers storing $\const{M}$ files consists of: \begin{itemize} \item A global random strategy $\vect{S}$, whose alphabet is $\set{S}$. \item $n$ query-encoding functions $\phi_l$, $l\in [n]$, that generate $n$ queries $\vect{Q}_l=\phi_l(M,\vect{S})$ with alphabet $\set{Q}_l$, where query $\vect{Q}_l$ is sent to server $l$. {\m \item $n$ answer-length functions $\ell_l(\vect{Q}_l)$, with range $\{0\}\cup\Nat{}$, that define the length of the answers. $\ell_l(\vect{Q}_l)$ is a function of the query $\vect{Q}_l$, which is independent of the particular realization of the files. \item $n$ answer functions
+Similar to the detailed mathematical description in \cite{TianSunChen19_1}, we assume that the requested file index $M$ is a RV and $M\sim\Uniform{[\const{M}]}$.\footnote{Here, we assume for simplicity that the requested file index $M$ is uniformly distributed.
+However, this assumption can be lifted, which is referred to as semantic PIR in the literature~\cite{VithanaBanawanUlukus20_1}.} We give the following definition of an IR scheme. \begin{definition} An $(\const{M},n)$ IR scheme $\collect{C}$ for a DSS with $n$ servers storing $\const{M}$ files consists of: \begin{itemize} \item A global random strategy $\vect{S}$, whose alphabet is $\set{S}$. \item $n$ query-encoding functions $\phi_l$, $l\in [n]$, that generate $n$ queries $\vect{Q}_l=\phi_l(M,\vect{S})$ with alphabet $\set{Q}_l$, where query $\vect{Q}_l$ is sent to server $l$. \item $n$ answer-length functions $\ell_l(\vect{Q}_l)$, with range $\{0\}\cup\Nat{}$, that define the length of the answers. $\ell_l(\vect{Q}_l)$ is a function of the query $\vect{Q}_l$, which is independent of the particular realization of the files. \item $n$ answer functions

-that return the answers $\vect{A}_l=\varphi_l(\vect{Q}_l,\vect{X}^{[\const{M}]})$, where $\set{A}$ is the download symbol alphabet. } \item $n$ access-number functions $\delta_l(\vect{Q}_l)$, with range $\{0\}\cup\Nat{}$, that define the number of symbols accessed by $\vect{Q}_l$. \end{itemize} This scheme should satisfy the condition of \emph{perfect retrievability},
+that return the answers $\vect{A}_l=\varphi_l(\vect{Q}_l,\vect{X}^{[\const{M}]})$, where $\set{A}$ is the download symbol alphabet. \item $n$ access-number functions $\delta_l(\vect{Q}_l)$, with range $\{0\}\cup\Nat{}$, that define the number of symbols accessed by $\vect{Q}_l$. \end{itemize} This scheme should satisfy the condition of \emph{perfect retrievability},

 \end{definition}

 Since a user should be able to generate the queries without any prior knowledge of the realizations of the files, it is reasonable to assume that the queries and the files are independent, i.e.,